 The time and resources required to store and locate contracts, search for specific clauses, and monitor compliance efforts are increased when a company uses manual processes for the contract repository - whether it’s a combination of Excel and Sharepoint, keeping paper files in cabinets, or sharing contract information via email.

-This prevents employee:s from focusing on overall business goals while their day-to-day operations become cluttered with administrative tasks.
+This prevents employees from focusing on overall business goals while their day-to-day operations become cluttered with administrative tasks.
 The solution to this is a contract repository, which provides the foundation for effective contract management.
-In doing so, a contract repository allows contracts to be stored, searched, monitored and managed in one central location.
+In doing so, it allows contracts to be stored, searched, monitored and managed in one central location.

 Using a cloud-based contract repository not only improves the way contracts are stored.
-A contract repository creates additional benefits for the entire organization - from individual employees in their daily tasks to external relationships with customers and suppliers.
+It creates additional benefits for the entire organization - from individual employees in their daily tasks to external relationships with customers and suppliers.
 The following is an overview of the key benefits:

 1. Preventing data fragmentation

 Using a combination of manual programs to capture data, such as Excel, emails and/or Sharepoint, may seem sensible at the start of a business, but as a company grows, contract data inevitably becomes fragmented and you lose track of it.

 With a centralized contract repository, contracts and their associated documents can be easily stored in a single location.
 This means that there is always a single source of truth and there is transparency and an overview of the contract data.

 Manual data entry into spreadsheets introduces the risk of human error into the organization.
 Data can be entered incorrectly and errors in formulas can go undetected.
 When errors occur in contract metadata, it has far-reaching implications for an organization.